sera616/TargetMM/README.md

 If you use feature extracting tools,please cite the following paper:
 Chen Z, Zhao P, Li F, et al. iLearn: an integrated platform and meta-learner for feature engineering, machine-learning analysis and modeling of DNA, RNA and protein sequence data[J].
 Briefings in bioinformatics, 2019.

+## Machine Learning Technology
+In this work, we utilize three classifiers: Random Forest, Support Vector Machine, Gauss Process Classification from scikit-learn, which is a "Simple and efficient tools for data mining and data analysis", "Accessible to everybody, and reusable in various contexts",  "Built on NumPy, SciPy, and matplotlib", and "Open source, commercially usable - BSD license".
+See more datails from https://scikit-learn.org/stable/index.html

+## Contact
 If you are interested in our work,OR, if you have any suggestiongs and questions about our source code, PLEASE contact with us.
 E-mail address : gfang@njust.edu.cn

+## Cite
 paper: Fang Ge, Yi-heng Zhu, Wen-wen Kan, Xu Chen, Dong-jun Yu.
 Accurate Prediction of Missense Mutation by Combing Local and Global Sequence Information with Classifier Ensemble.
 Under review.